 You’ll save yourself dozens of hours and will be able to talk to the leads that react instead of following up on the ones that don’t.

 Want even more engagement?
-Set up emails that are sent on the leads’ birthday to improve client relationships and track the performance of your email campaigns.
+Set up emails that are sent using a safe and free VPN on the leads’ birthday to improve client relationships and track the performance of your email campaigns.

 Do you have a website or a blog that has a decent amount of traffic?
 A premium CRM for freelancers can help you see who is just browsing and who is ready for purchase.

 The lead scoring system assigns scores to website visitors based on the actions they perform.
 Reading five blog posts in a row may get you 10 points, grabbing a freebie will be another 10, and viewing the price page would cost 15.